Colorado Cannabis Licensing

 Cannabis Licenses in Colorado

 Like all businesses, a cannabis-focused enterprise needs to first pick and name and incorporate with the Colorado Secretary of State.
 Cannabis companies can use any form of entity incorporate available in Colorado including corporations, limited liability companies, or limited liability partnerships.
-The choice of entity type could have significant legal and tax implications so we recommend speaking with one of Newburn Law’s experienced business lawyers prior to taking this step.
+The choice of entity type could have significant legal and tax implications so we recommend speaking with one of CannDelta’s experienced consultants that have years of experience navigating cannabis law.

 A consideration unique to licensed marijuana businesses in Colorado is that the Colorado Marijuana Enforcement Division (“MED”) must be kept up to date on any changes made to the trade name or any DBA (doing business as) a business may undertake.